hirako2000/k8s-getting-started/k8s-getting-started/step1.md

 ### Check kubectl's version

-Use kubectl to check the version of the client and server
+Use kubectl to see the version of kubectl.

 `kubectl version`{{execute}}

+The output also includes the version of the kubernetes server

 ### Get cluster information

-See information about the cluster
+See information about the cluster:

 `kubectl cluster-info`{{execute}}

 ### Get nodes

-See information about the node.
-In minikube, only one node is running
+Run this commmand to get information about the node.
+In minikube, only one node is running:

 `kubectl get nodes`{{execute}}